English phrasal verbs for explaining problems exercise part 1

 Chair:'But first I want you to sort out the delivery for Book Reader plc.
 Make sure that the order for the missing 500 books is ready to leave for tomorrow morning at the latest.
 I'll speak to them personally and apologise.'

-Below is a definition or description of each of the phrasal verbs in bold from the above text.
-Now fill in the blanks with one of these phrasal verbs in bold.
+Below is a definition or description of each of the phrasal verbs in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these phrasal verbs in bold.
 Only use one phrasal verb once and only write the words which are in bold in the above text.
 For example, the phrasal verb from the above text 'follow that up', should be written in one of the below answer boxs as 'follow up'.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. A phrasal verb that means to resolve a problem, is